 High quality Early Years and KS1 Education makes a positive contribution to children’s early development, enabling them to build on this foundation throughout their lives, so providing a sound basis for lifelong learning.
 Pupils follow a topic themed approach which allows for child initiated learning.

 Primary age pupils follow the National Curriculum which is delivered using a topic or thematic based approach.
 There will be a large emphasis on their literacy, numeracy, communication, personal and social skills.
-They will have regular opportunity to learn in the community including shopping, swimming lessons at Splash in Sheringham and The Patch smallholding.
+They will have regular opportunity to learn in the community including shopping, swimming lessons at The Reef in Sheringham and The Patch smallholding.

 Secondary aged pupils study the National Curriculum with an even greater emphasis on developing independence skills.
 Some learning will be subject based as well as through themed days and project work across the curriculum.
-Learning in the community will include swimming or gym sessions at Splash in Sheringham, shopping, The Patch and our charity shop Woodfields Den as well as regular educational visits.
+Learning in the community will include swimming or gym sessions at The Reef in Sheringham, shopping, The Patch and our charity shop Woodfields Den as well as regular educational visits.

 Pupils aged 14-19 follow courses that are recognised nationally and for which they receive external accreditation for their achievements.
 We work in partnership with other providers and employers to offer a wide range of courses, to ensure choice and challenge including vocational learning and work experience.